-Did you know that high-speed photography was invented at Aberdeen Proving Ground?
+Did you know that high-speed photography was invented at Aberdeen Proving Ground (APG)?
 That the first computer, the ENIAC, was created and operated at APG?
 That every bomb-sniffing dog can trace its roots to APG?
 How about the world’s first emails being sent via the ARPANet?

 We have an incredible brain-trust at APG that for 100 years has developed world-changing technology for soldiers and civilians.
-The APG Discovery Center leverages this brain trust for the benefit of the public, particularly our students who must be STEM literate to succeed today.
+The Discovery Center at Water’s Edge leverages this brain trust for the benefit of the public, particularly our students who must be STEM literate to succeed today.

-We are now working to launch Phase 1 of the Discovery Center – the “Preview” Center at the Aberdeen Train Station.
-The Preview Center will serve as a visitor’s center, work space, exhibit area, and will provide funders and visitors a small taste of what will be found at the permanent Discovery Center in 2022.
+We are now working to launch Phase 1 of the Discovery Center – the “Preview” Center at Water’s Edge complex in Belcamp, MD.
+The Preview Center will serve as a visitor’s center, work space, exhibit area, and will provide funders and visitors a small taste of what will be found at the permanent Discovery Center in 2023.

 Harford County lost a major asset and its largest tourist attraction when the Army Ordnance Museum at Aberdeen Proving Ground (APG) was closed due to Base Realignment and Closure legislation and moved to Fort Lee in 2011.
 At its peak, the Ordnance Museum was drawing over 200,000 visitors per year and was an economic driver for the region.

-The Board holds a clear vision for the APG Discovery Center: a place where students of all ages explore, experience, invent, create, and play with technology, leading them to a greater understanding of the scientific principles at play and the history of that technology’s development.
+The Board holds a clear vision for the Discovery Center at Water’s Edge: a place where students of all ages explore, experience, invent, create, and play with technology, leading them to a greater understanding of the scientific principles at play and the history of that technology’s development.

 For 100 years, Harford County has been home to some of the most brilliant minds in science and technology.
 Their inventions have changed how people live, work, and play around the globe.
 It is only fitting that Harford County is also home to a world-class Discovery Center.